ExMember/exmember.github.io/_drafts/what_are_specifications.md

 One of the curious characteristics of English is that it is ambiguous and imprecise.
-For example, if I say something is biweekly, does that mean it happens every three and a half days or every fourteen days?
-(TODO: imprecise example)
+For example, if I say something is biweekly, does that mean it happens every three-and-a-half days or every fourteen days?
+If I say your account is locked after too many failed login attempts, how many is too many?

 ## Legalese specifications

-Eliminating ambiguities and ensuring precision in language is the same work a lawyer does when writing a contract or other legal document and the outcomes are very similar.
+Eliminating ambiguities and ensuring precision in language is the same work a lawyer does when writing a contract or other legal document.
+The outcomes are are also very similar.
 I call these legalese specifications.

 Even for experts, writing and reading legalese takes considerable effort.
-And after all their training, experience, expertise, and effort, the existence of courts demonstrates that the writing is still not always as precise or unambiguous as needed.
+And after all their training, experience, expertise, and effort, the existence of courts demonstrates that legalese is still not always as precise or unambiguous as needed.

 ## Executable specifications